-Refueling airplanes at the Grissom Air Reserve Base in northern Indiana will be moved to Wright-Patterson Air Force Base in Ohio at the end of May so $3.2 million in repairs can be made to Grissom's 12,500-foot-long runway.
+Refueling airplanes at the Grissom Air Reserve Base in central Indiana will be moved to Wright-Patterson Air Force Base in Ohio at the end of May so $3.2 million in repairs can be made to Grissom's 12,500 foot-long runway.

-The 434th Air Refueling Wing commander says the air operations normally conducted at Grissom will be held at Wright-Patterson for 45 days.
-Colonel Bryan Reinhart says non-flying operations will continue as normal at the base near the city of Peru.
+The 434th Air Refueling Wing commander, Col. Bryan Reinhart, says the air operations normally conducted at Grissom will be held at Wright-Patterson for 45 days.
+He says non-flying operations will continue as normal at Grissom.

 Squadron Chief Engineer John Robison says the repairs are critical to the long-term use of the runway by both military and civilian aircraft.
-He says the work will prevent buckling of the runway from summer heat.
+He says the work will prevent buckling of the runway caused by summer heat.